 Modell et al 2014 used a human patient simulator from CAE Healthcare to train veterinary medical students in anesthesia and complications that may occur.
 They concluded that …the human patient simulator was a valuable learning tool for students of veterinary medicine.
 It was exciting for the students to work with, made them deal with ‘real-life’ scenarios, permitted them to learn without subjecting live patients to complications, enabled them to retrace their steps when their therapy did not correct the simulated patient’s problems, and facilitated correlation of their basic science knowledge with clinical data, thus accelerating their ability to handle complex clinical problems in healthy and diseased patients.

 Developed by Dr Daniel Fletcher at Cornell University College of Veterinary Medicine.
 There also is a similar simulator for cats.
 All the simulators are stated to be available for sharing with other institutions.
-The dog simulator is described further, along with a video demonstration, in a news article by Dawn M. Smith, 2011 and by Fletcher et al 2012.
+The dog simulator is described further by Fletcher et al 2012.

 Flexible and Rigid Endoscopic training Device (FRED)